grantj-re3/HandyIctDoco/agile/README.md

 - do feature-a second
 - do feature-c last

 ***BUT WAIT***, our first table told us that feature-a should be done before feature-b!
 How is it possible that adding an independent low-value feature to our feature-list has:
 - changed the WSJF score of the other features?
-- changed the priority of the other features?
+- changed the priority order of the other features?

 ## The SAFe Cost Of Delay calculation is flawed